 Red Rock State Park: Gorgeous Sedona Views Minus the Crowds

-Although there are many amazing hiking trails scattered throughout Sedona (Devil’s Bridge, Cathedral Ledge, Fay & Boynton Canyon to name a few), unfortunately, with these views comes intense crowds.
-For a more peaceful experience head over to Red Rock State Park, where you still experience extraordinary views, only with the added bonus of less congestion.
+Although there are many amazing hiking trails scattered throughout Sedona (Devil’s Bridge, Cathedral Ledge, Fay & Boynton Canyon to name a few), unfortunately, with these views often comes intense crowds.
+For a more peaceful experience head over to Red Rock State Park, where you still experience extraordinary views, only with the added bonus of much less tourist congestion.

 While most of the tourists head out to the most popular trails like those listed above, you can journey over to Red Rock for a peaceful day of quiet nature filled trails, breathtaking views, and possible wildlife sightings.
 A variety of easy-moderate trails, peaceful creek and forest views, amazing panoramic red rock overlooks, and the occasional wildlife sighting await your visit to Red Rock.

-At the gorgeous 286 acre park, you will have your pick amongst 6 different trails (totaling approximately 5 miles), ranging from an easy, short 0.4 mile nature trail to a 1.9 mile, 300 ft climb to Eagle’s Nest, the highest point in the park.
+At this gorgeous 286 acre park, you will have your pick amongst 6 different trails (totaling approximately 5 miles), ranging from an easy, short 0.4 mile nature trail to a 1.9 mile, 300 ft climb to Eagle’s Nest, the highest point in the park.
 Whatever trail you choose, you will be surrounded by gorgeous greenery and beautiful 200 million + year old red rocks!
 Bring your camera – the views are simply stunning!

 Eagle’s Nest trail